 - Framed (Paid Option): Portrait is securely framed and can be hung on the walls of your home.
 Charges vary based on size.

 What We Love: Portrait Flip is a very affordable pet portrait service offering a variety of mediums and sizes.

-What Could Be Better: There are a few options Portrait Flip doesn’t offer that Paint Your Life does – specifically, the option to choose your artist, as well as the option to pay extra for a video of the artist painting your piece!
+What Could Be Better: There are a few options Portrait Flip doesn’t offer that Paint Your Life does – specifically, the option to choose your artist.

 Best Etsy Pet Portrait Artists